ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ```

 This constructs a valid `Matrix` if it contains elements), and the
-`uninitializedConstruct` test checks that 2 valid matrices of different types
+`uninitializedConstruct` test checks that two valid matrices of different types
 and dimensions can be constructed.

 Compile and test again, all should pass: